LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

        {Self::Message},
        ... .

-When events are not used, is possible to turn off event generation globally or on a per entity basis by using the ``events`` compiler flag to optimize message sending performance (see the :ref:`events_events` section for more details).
+When events are not used, it is possible to turn off event generation globally or on a per-entity basis by using the ``events`` compiler flag to optimize message-sending performance (see the :ref:`events_events` section for more details).

 .. _messages_from_module: